JPark-H/AffordAustin/README.md

    - Number of Instances:
      - 200

-each model must connect to at least two other models The three models (Housing, Child Care, Job Listings) are all interconnected through location.
+each model must connect to at least two other models:

+The three models (Housing, Child Care, Job Listings) are all interconnected through location.

 what three questions will you answer due to doing this data synthesis on your site?